AideenM12/Joyce-English-School-MS4/README.md

 **Courses**
 - This model alongside the exam_courses model are the foundation of the site's purpose.
 This model stores all relevant information about what each individual course offers.
 - The price is stored in this model.
-- Each individual course contains it's own unique description and each course is referenced using a Primary Key which is generated each time a new course is created.
+- Each individual course contains its own unique description and each course is referenced using a Primary Key which is generated each time a new course is created.
 - This model also stores information regarding course start and end dates and also the number of class hours that will be allocated for the duration of the course.
 - The assigned course images are also stored in this model.